Layer-Guided UAV Tracking: Enhancing Efficiency and Occlusion Robustness: Related Work

 \subsection{Occlusion-Robust Feature Representation}

 Occlusion-robust feature representation plays an important role in computer vision and image processing.
 It enables models to reliably recognize and process targets even under partial occlusion \cite{park2022handoccnet}.
 Early research primarily employed handcrafted features and improved the model performance in certain scenarios.
-In the field of three-dimensional vision, AniSym-Net \cite{wang2025nonrigid} responded to the problem of occlusion through the coordination mechanism of mixed shapes and sports fields.
-The method used the reverse diffusion field to implicitly complete the missing structure, and combined the movement trajectory of the estimated point of the Lagrange field to compensate for the information of the covered area.
 However, the robustness is still insufficient when dealing with the complex and variable challenges of real-world environments.
 The advance of deep learning has popularized the use of CNNs and related architectures for extracting occlusion-robust representations \cite{jiang2024occlusion,park2022handoccnet}.
 Deep networks are capable of modeling intricate patterns and adapting to occlusion scenarios, thereby yielding more robust features.
 Such methods demonstrate considerable advantages in various tasks such as object detection\cite{chi2020pedhunter}, action recognition \cite{das2024occlusion}, and visual tracking \cite{askar2020occlusion}.
 However, there are still significant shortcomings in the field of drone tracking systems.
 Very recently, a random masking strategy based on spatial Cox process modeling has been provided in ORTrack \cite{wu2025learningorr} to enhance the invariance of target feature representations.
 Yet, its dependence on knowledge distillation for efficiency improvement introduces an additional training phase, and hence, the computational cost has increased in comparison with direct student model training.
 In this work, we propose a stochastic masking method to learn occlusion-robust feature representations via a spatial Cox process.
 Furthermore, to improve inference efficiency, we also integrate a selection module that dynamically disables redundant layers.
 Unlike ORTrack \cite{wu2025learningorr}, our approach removes the process of teacher-student distillation and adopts a single-network framework to realize the balance between occlusion robustness and inference efficiency in drone tracking.